Close-up of a smartphone displaying various app icons in a low-light setting.

 Step 6: I Simplified App Icons and Layout

-I adjusted my layout to feel more breathable:
+I altered my layout to make it more comfortable to breathe:

 Step 7: I Used Gestures Instead of Extra Apps